 Even if there are not any children living in the home in which the dog is to be kept, it is likely that the dog will at some point be exposed to them.

 Once again, early socialization is extremely important to the breed’s willingness to accept children and any other unfamiliar individuals that cross his path.

 If the dog is purchased at an early age (eight to ten weeks), the adaptability will be much easier.
 If the breed is acquired at a later age, and has already developed a mistrust or dislike for children, you could have a problem.

-For the older dog, it may take more time for a trusting relationship between child and dog to develop.
+It may take more time for a trusting relationship between child and dog to develop for the older dog.

 Owning a Doberman Pinscher can be a rewarding and satisfying experience.